21crickets/21crickets.github.io/docs/All.md

 Whether you’re a singer, artist, labeler, composer, investor, or simply interested in the blockchain space, there is something new for everyone in the platform.
 A platform that helps you protect, publish, and monetize your music, while offering transparency and insights on reach, performance, and earnings.
 The MFS suite of apps consists of various solutions tailored to specific needs.
 Browse our website to read more about all the features, and feel welcome to register your free account.
 MFS is the swiss army knife for any music professional.
 For the music industry, AI technology is more like a thread than a benefit. e.g., deepfake vocal synthesisers, which make a singer's voice sound like that of a famous artist.
 Who knows, maybe in the near future we will have a tool called MusicGPT!
 At present, there is an opportunity for technology companies and the music industry to avoid repeating past mistakes by considering new technologies, and blockchain is the only solution for making legislation with democracy.
-The proposed work has an engineering journey to reach lucrative revenue streams with non-fungible assets.
+The proposed work has an engineering journey to reach lucrative revenue streams with non-fungible assets/paper_images.
 Unlike any other music distribution platform out there, we also allow our users to distribute music to innovative new outlets.
 By effortlessly creating NFT collections of your release catalogue, you can enter the world of "Web3", unlock revolutionary ways to engage with fans, and tap into new income streams.

 Keywords: NFT, Music, Audio, DApp, Musical sophistication, Active engagement, Blanket licensing